canonn-science/Canonn-GCloud/postEvent/README.md

 # postEvent

-This function is used primarilly by [JournalLimpet](https://journal-limpet "Journal Limpet") and [EDMC-Canonn[(https://canonn.fyi/plugin "Canonn EDMC Plugin")] to submit events to the Canonn Database.
+This function is used primarilly by [JournalLimpet](https://journal-limpet "Journal Limpet") and [EDMC-Canonn](https://canonn.fyi/plugin "Canonn EDMC Plugin") to submit events to the Canonn Database.

 It is designed to accept batches of events so that they can be bulk inserted.